-A successful Beta Test is not only about presenting your stakeholders with a well-rounded plan.
+A successful beta test is not only about presenting your stakeholders with a well-rounded plan.
 It’s about setting their expectations, then knocking those expectations out of the park.
 A big part of that depends on setting the right test length.

 Test length defines the scale of your project.
 It helps you focus on what you can get done within a given period.
 In turn, having a schedule outlined helps you manage stakeholder demands if they ask for too much in too short a timeframe.

-How Long Should Your Beta Test Be?
+How Long Should My Beta Test Be?

-The typical duration of a Beta Test will vary depending on its objectives.
+The typical duration of a beta test will vary depending on its objectives.
 Of the hundreds of tests we’ve run for customers in the last two years, about half of them were between three and five weeks of testing time.

 But more than supporting your plans, the right test length supports follow-through.
 A well-scoped test encourages quality feedback, high participation, and noteworthy customer recommendations.
 It also sets up the results stakeholders can expect, when they can expect them, and how much time they have to make product improvements.

-Beta Test planning is a balancing act.
+Beta test planning is a balancing act.
 It takes practice, but you’ll soon know how to find the right test length for every project.
 Here are three factors (and one example straight from our test plan template) to get you started.

-Beta Testing also occurs near the end of the product development lifecycle.
+Beta testing also occurs near the end of the product development lifecycle.
 This means you’ll likely see delays beforehand that can eat into the time you have available to test.

 Whether you’ve got plenty of time or not much time at all, your stakeholders will inform your project’s scope and schedule.
 Before mapping out a timeline, start by asking your stakeholders these vital questions: